jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 The combination of Prototype, Registry, and Composite enables variation through configuration rather than inheritance.
 New shapes, new compositions, and new behaviors emerge without modifying existing code, only by registering new object instances.

 Once acquisition becomes object-driven and registries become instance-based, systems begin to grow by assembly rather than refactoring.

+# Creational Design Patterns Epilog
+I was planning a final ___Creational Design Patterns Series Summary___ blog, but while gathering my ideas, I realized that I had already written everything in other blog entries.
+Rather than rehash everything in a new blog, I've decided to mention them once more here with links to the previous references.

+I introduced __Creational Design Patterns__ in [An Introduction to Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) over five months ago.
+This is the only grouping of design pattern theme that I have in common with the Gang of Four's groupings, and even then, my set is slightly different from theirs.

+Creational Design Patterns have two primary responsibilities:
+* Encapsulating the creation mechanism from application code
+* Resource management, especially when a new object isn't always required

+Everything else is context and technique.
+I provided a [table summary](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html#summary) to help understand the context and know which technique to use.

+The Gang of Four missed a few things in their presentation (See: [What the GoF Missed](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html#what-the-gof-missed) and [Creational Design Pattern … Goofs?](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#creational-design-pattern--goofs)):
+* Their method names suggested the creational pattern technique.
+I prefer `acquire()`, which uses a method name that indicates what the user desires rather than what the implementation provides.
+See: [What Happened to Encapsulation?](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#what-happened-to-encapsulation)
+* Their implementation leaks memory, especially in languages where memory management is the responsibility of the developer, such as C++.
+In addition to `acquire()`, and I would declare `release(AcquiredObject)` for memory management and encapsulate both methods using [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
+See: [Memory Leaks?](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#memory-leaks), [What Other Tools Are in our Toolbox?](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html#the-sin-of-omission) and [Proxy Wrapped Object Pool Design and Implementation](https://jhumelsine.github.io/2025/11/28/object-pool.html#proxy-wrapped-object-pool-design-and-implementation).

+Different Creational Design Patterns can be used in the same design.
+They can even be nested as illustrated in the demo code where a Factory wraps the Prototype.
+See: [Creational Design Patterns Are Not Mutually Exclusive](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html#creational-design-patterns-are-not-mutually-exclusive).

 # Complete Demo Code
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
 Play with the implementation.
 Copy and paste the code into Generative AI for analysis and comments.